michael-griehm/azure-delta-lakehouse/README.md

 #### Delta Lake

 > Delta Lake is an open source storage layer that brings reliability to data lakes.
 Delta Lake provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
-Delta Lake runs on top of your existing data lake and is fully compatible with Apache Spark APIs
+Delta Lake runs on top of your existing data lake and is fully compatible with Apache Spark APIs.

 - Benefits
   - Good for storing big data of any kind, such as structured data tables, images, videos, documents.